Skip to main content

 Context in the French Traditional Dining Category

-To place La Cuisine de Bertrand in a wider frame: France's most celebrated traditional tables , from Paul Bocuse - L'Auberge du Pont de Collonges in Collonges-au-Mont-d'Or to Bras in Laguiole , carry prestige that comes with price tags and booking windows to match.
+To place La Cuisine de Bertrand in a wider frame: France's most celebrated traditional tables, from Paul Bocuse - L'Auberge du Pont de Collonges in Collonges-au-Mont-d'Or to Bras in Laguiole, carry prestige that comes with price tags and booking windows to match.
 What La Cuisine de Bertrand offers is Michelin-acknowledged cooking at a fraction of that entry cost, in a coastal city where the alternative is often a seafood brasserie without the kitchen rigour.
-Regional comparisons at a similar credential level , like Cave à Vin & à Manger - Maison Saint-Crescent in Narbonne or Coto de Quevedo Evolución in Torre de Juan Abad , suggest that this tier of Michelin-recognised traditional cooking, when done well in a secondary city, consistently over-delivers on price.
+Regional comparisons at a similar credential level, like Cave à Vin & à Manger - Maison Saint-Crescent in Narbonne or Coto de Quevedo Evolución in Torre de Juan Abad, suggest that this tier of Michelin-recognised traditional cooking, when done well in a secondary city, consistently over-delivers on price.
 La Cuisine de Bertrand fits that pattern.
-For context on what Michelin recognition at this level typically signals across the French dining landscape, consider that Arpège in Paris, Flocons de Sel in Megève, Troisgros in Ouches, and Mirazur in Menton all operate within a Michelin framework that reserves its Plate designation for kitchens demonstrating consistent quality , it is not handed out for ambition alone.
+For context on what Michelin recognition at this level typically signals across the French dining landscape, consider that Arpège in Paris, Flocons de Sel in Megève, Troisgros in Ouches, and Mirazur in Menton all operate within a Michelin framework that reserves its Plate designation for kitchens demonstrating consistent quality, it is not handed out for ambition alone.

 Booking and Practical Details

 Booking difficulty is rated Easy, which means you are not fighting a month-long waiting list.
 That said, a Michelin-recognised quayside restaurant in a busy Atlantic resort city will fill on weekends in summer, so booking a few days in advance for Friday and Saturday evenings is sensible rather than essential.
 Mid-week or off-season, same-week availability is realistic.
-The address , 22 Quai Ernest de Franqueville, Les Sables-d'Olonne , puts it directly on the harbour, which makes it a logical dinner anchor if you are spending a day exploring the coast.
+The address, 22 Quai Ernest de Franqueville, Les Sables-d'Olonne, puts it directly on the harbour, which makes it a logical dinner anchor if you are spending a day exploring the coast.

-Specific booking method, hours, and dress code are not confirmed in our records, so check directly with the restaurant before your visit.
+Specific booking method, hours, dress code are not confirmed in our records, so check directly with the restaurant before your visit.
 Phone and website details were not available at time of publication.

 For more on what else the city has to offer alongside your meal, see our full Les Sables-d'Olonne restaurants guide, hotels guide, bars guide, wineries guide, and experiences guide.